niuniular/MDDC/CONTRIBUTING.md

 ## API Documentation

 The API documentation is built automatically from the docstrings of classes, functions, etc. in the source files.
-The docs are built with Sphinx and use the "sphinx_book_theme" theme.
-If you have the dependencies installed (tool.poetry.group.doc.dependencies inside pyproject.toml) you can build the documentation locally with `make html` in the `/doc` directory.
-Opening the `/doc/build/index.html` file with a browser will then allow you to browse the documentation and check your contributions locally.
+The docs are built with `devtools::build_manual()`.

-- Go to the `MDDC/` directory in the [code repository](https://github.com/niuniular/MDDC).
+- Go to the `R/` or `src/` directory in the [code repository](https://github.com/niuniular/MDDC).
 - Look for the file with the name of the function.
 - [Propose a file change](https://help.github.com/articles/editing-files-in-another-user-s-repository/) to update the function documentation in the Roxygen comments (starting with `#'`).